Tehreek-e-Hurriyat

 Geelani stated that, when he was released from prison, his former party Jamaat-e-Islami Kashmir "retired" him.
 He needed to form a party in order to be part of the All Parties Hurriyat Conference (APHC).

 He continued to serve as the Chairman of his faction of APHC, referred to as APHC (G).

-On its first foundation day, 7 August 2004, more than 1 lakh people, according to most conservative estimates, gathered at Hyderpora Srinagar, showing solidarity and commitment to its objectives and goals.
+On its first foundation day, 7 August 2004, more than 1 lakh people, according to most conservative estimates, gathered at Hyderpora, Srinagar; showing solidarity and commitment to its objectives and goals.
 In August 2006, instead of a public convention, Tehreek-e-Hurriyat's Central Council decided to organize a convention of members, candidates for membership and the basic members of the party.
 Need was felt to elaborate the basic goals and objectives of Tehreek-e-Hurriyat in this convention.
 The convention was scheduled for Sunday to make it easier for the majority of members to participate.
-The basic objective before the founders of Tehreek-e-Hurriyat is to earn Allah's pleasure through unambiguous service to the basic principles of Islam (Faith), Azadi(Freedom)and Itihad-e-milat (Fraternity).
+The basic objective before the founders of Tehreek-e-Hurriyat is to earn Allah's pleasure through unambiguous service to the basic principles of Islam (Faith), Azadi (Freedom) and Itihad-e-Millat (Fraternity).

 Ashraf Sehrai was elected as chairman of TeH in 2018 after Geelani stepped down from the post citing ill health and his house detention as reasons.
+Ameer Hamza Shah was elected as the chairman in February 2022 following Sehrai's death.